sensu-plugins/sensu-plugins-riak/README.md

 **metrics-riak**

  Include only output the specified values, where exclude remove those not wanted.

  Only one of the four available flags will be used, where the precedence order is, -i,-I,-e,-E.

+ If include or excluded is not manually specified, previous version filter is used.

 ```
 {